 As revolutionary fever was catching hold in the British colonies along North America’s east coast, Spain authorized Catholic missionaries to move into the area that would become California.
 During a brief period between 1769 and 1823, these Franciscan priests established 21 missions along a coastal route that became California’s El Camino Real (Royal Road).
-Retracing their route gives visitors an evocative glimpse of California history.
+Retracing their route along the California Mission Trail gives visitors an evocative glimpse of California history.

 While California held little interest to the Spanish conquistadors seeking easy riches through gold and silver, it was of great interest to Catholic missionaries seeking religious converts.
-The Spanish government supported the church’s interest in gaining new converts as a low-cost way to turn native populations into Spanish citizens and create self-governing and self-supporting Spanish towns . . . thus bolstering Spain’s land claims.
+The Spanish government supported the church’s interest as a low-cost way to turn native populations into Spanish citizens and create self-governing and self-supporting Spanish towns . . . thus bolstering Spain’s land claims.

-Franciscan priests established 21 missions in California before the end of the mission period.
+Franciscan priests established 21 missions in California between 1769 and the end of the mission period in 1823.

 These missions, in order of establishment, are:

 - 1769 San Diego de Alcalá, San Diego County